Tomographically reconstructed master equations for any open quantum dynamics: Efficiently simulating long-time dynamics

 In the figure, short time exact dynamics, calculated between the first nine time steps (using a time-independent reference state $\tau^\e=\tr_\s\rho_0^\se$), is used to propagate the state $\tilde{\rho}_{t_k}$ to much longer times with no noticeable increase in error, as indicated by the yellow dots, which remain close to zero for all times.
 This can also be observed by comparing the exact dynamics (solid curves) with the propagated points.
 The dynamics are accurate despite choosing a relatively short memory cutoff time ($\omega t_m=5$).
 As shown in panel (b), the memory kernel still has a significant norm at this time, which would usually lead one to conclude that we are discarding important memory contributions when making the cutoff.

 One of the reasons for the remarkable effectiveness of the transfer tensor approach, in this case, is the coarse sampling (long $\delta t$) of the initial dynamics.
 In general, as seen in panel (b) of the figure, where we calculate the long-time propagation error for a variety of cutoff times and time step lengths, we find that finer grained dynamics require longer memory times for the same accuracy \footnote{We could have also reduced the error by choosing a time-dependent reference state (since the memory kernel norm decays much faster).
 However, in this case, a longer memory time would need to be chosen to allow transients in the time-dependent state to decay.}.
 In every case, we find that the bound in Eq.~\eqref{eq:errorbound} is extremely loose, meaning that the transfer tensor propagation is more robust than indicated by the conservative analysis presented in Appendix~\ref{app:error}.
-In the limit of continuous time dynamics, this approach leads us to a generalised version of the Nakajima-Zwanzig equation, of the form of Eq.~\eqref{eq:memkernME}, as we will now show.
+However, beyond a certain point, even this loose bound on the error seems to decrease exponentially with $t_m$.
+In the limit of continuous time dynamics, our approach leads us to a generalised version of the Nakajima-Zwanzig equation, of the form of Eq.~\eqref{eq:memkernME}, as we will now show.